splunk/splunk-connect-for-snmp/docs/microk8s/mk8s/k8s-microk8s.md

 # Splunk Connect for SNMP using MicroK8s

-See the following requirements to use any Linux deployment of Microk8s to support SC4SMP.
-The minimum requirements below are suitable for proof of value and small installations, and actual requirements will differ.
+See the following requirements to use any Linux deployment of Microk8s to support SC4SNMP.
+The minimum requirements below are suitable for proof of value and small installations, actual requirements will differ.

 Single node minimum: